-Consider selling fresh milk to neighbors or farmer’s markets to start your small business in milk selling.
-Prices and regulations for milk selling will vary by state.
+Those with enough available outdoor space to raise cows can sell the fresh milk to neighbors or at farmer’s markets.
+Start your own small business in milk selling.
+Pricing and pertinent regulations will vary by state.

 51. Property Management

-A landlord sometimes requires the assistance of a property manager to maintain the grounds of a home or group of homes.
-This service can be offered at a flat rate per month or at a specified percentage of the rent being made off the homes.
+Landlords often require the assistance of a property manager to maintain the grounds of a home or collection of houses.
+Offer your property management service at a flat rate per month, or at a specified percentage of the rent being made off of each location.